Jamal Rayyan: Life and career

-From 1996 to 1997 he worked with the Al Jazeera network in Doha, Qatar.
+Rayyan joined the Al Jazeera network in Doha, Qatar, when it was created in 1996.
+He was the first broadcaster to appear on the Al Jazeera Arabic channel and presented its first news bulletin.
 He assisted in the channel's creation and in training and mentoring news presenters.
-Rayyan participated in news coverage of Iraq, the War on terrorism, the Palestinian-Israeli conflict.
-Since 1999, he has returned to working at Al Jazeera.
+Rayyan participated in news coverage of Iraq War, the War in Afghanistan, and the Arab Spring.